 Namibia is soul-stirring.
 Here on the southwest edge of Africa, orange dunes rise a thousand feet high against a cobalt sky.
-Inside are diamonds, tucked into the mountains of sand by currents, waves and wind.
-The coastal desert is washed by the relentless ocean, while inland the sun bakes the plains into a cracked puzzle of dried mud, pocked with enough grass and thornbush to sustain desert rhinoceros and other rare species.
-Raptors on high survey arid canyons that slice through vast plateaus, and dry riverbeds run like veins across the landscape.
+Inside are diamonds, tucked into the mountains of sand by waves and wind.
+The coastal desert is washed by the relentless ocean, while inland, the sun bakes the plains into a cracked puzzle of dried mud, pocked with enough grass and thornbush to sustain desert rhinoceros and other rare species.
+Raptors survey arid canyons that slice through vast plateaus, and dry riverbeds run like veins across the landscape.
 There is water here, too, though its presence is subtle.
-At times, life is sustained merely by drops of dew and remnants of fog that drift in from the ocean.
-In the stark Etosha salt pan, waterholes attract great numbers of game pursued by feline predators.
+At times, life is sustained merely by remnants of fog that drift in from the sea.
+In the stark Etosha salt pan, waterholes attract game pursued by feline predators.
 Springbok, oryx, kudu and dik-dik run to elude them in a great and ancient desert dance.

-Exclusive Private Wildlife ReservesDiscover the vast private nature reserves of Kulala, Palmwag and Ongava, filled with unusual wildlife found nowhere else in Africa, though never filled with crowds
+Explore Private Wildlife ReservesDelve into the vast nature reserves of Kulala, Palmwag and Ongava, filled with rare and endemic wildlife, though never with crowds

 Track Rare Desert RhinocerosTrack rhinos on foot from Desert Rhino Camp in the remote Palmwag Concession, and search for other uniquely desert-adapted species

-Fly Between Remote CampsFly between secluded luxury camps enveloped by silent wilderness, maximizing time for wildlife viewing and close-up exploration of the desert landscape
+Fly Between Remote CampsFly between luxury camps enveloped in silent wilderness, maximizing time for wildlife viewing and exploring the desert landscape